jeremyaranas-hashicorp/minikube/vault/vault-raft/lab/restore_quorum/README.md

 This lab will review how to restore quorum in a Raft cluster running in k8s

-1. Start a new Minikube cluster
-   1. `minikube start -p <cluster_name>`
-2. Set `VAULT_LICENSE` environment variable
+1. Set `VAULT_LICENSE` environment variable
-3. Deploy a 3 Vault cluster with 3 replicas
+2. Deploy a Vault cluster with 3 replicas
-   1. cd to vault-ha-tls-raft-cluster
+   1. Go to vault-ha-tls-raft-cluster directory
-   2. `./certs.sh`
-   3. `./init-primary.sh`
+   2. Follow steps 1-3 in README.md

 # Lab